Developing Our Workforce

 Investing in Wisconsin Workers Today and the Workforce of Tomorrow

+Wisconsin’s workforce is among the best in the country and supporting our workers is key to spurring economic growth.
 Our goal is to help our workers become among the most prosperous and innovative in the country.
-Governor Walker has invested over $100 million in workforce development aimed at equipping workers with the skills they need to find jobs in the modern workforce.
+That’s why Governor Walker has invested over $100 million in workforce development initiatives, like Wisconsin Fast Forward, aimed at equipping workers with the skills they need to find jobs in the modern workforce.

 Around our state employers in high-demand areas, such as manufacturing, information technologies, and health care, are looking to hire workers.
 There are thousands of job openings related to manufacturing posted on the Job Center of Wisconsin webpage.
 The problem is many in today’s workforce lack the skills and training needed to work in these highly technical fields.
 These openings, coupled with the tens of thousands more projected to be available due to an aging workforce, are family-supporting careers.